 Iconic Birchbark Canoe Comes to Life: Students Learn From Master Builder

 The university’s Centre for Aboriginal Culture and Education (CACE) and the Carleton University Art Gallery (CUAG) have decided to collaborate on a project that will bring students together to build a birchbark canoe using traditional materials and methods.
 The students will build the canoe under the direction of Pinock, an internationally-renowned Algonquin craftsman from the Kitigan Zibi Anishinabeg Nation, about two hours north of Ottawa.

 Dr. Benoit‐Antoine Bacon is the President and Vice‐Chancellor at Carleton University.
 He started his five‐year mandate as President on July 1, 2018.
 He joined Carleton from Queen’s University where he served as Provost and Vice‐ Principal (Academic).

 His research in the field of cognitive neuroscience focuses on the links between brain activity and perception in the visual and auditory systems, as well as on multisensory integration.
 He remains associated with the Montreal‐based Neuropsychology and Cognition Research Center (CERNEC), which is funded by the Fonds de recherche du Québec – Santé (FRQS).

-Dr. Lorraine Dyke is Vice‐Provost and Associate Vice‐President (Academic) at Carleton University where she is responsible for implementing the university’s strategic academic initiatives and promoting curriculum development.
+Dr. Lorraine Dyke is the Deputy Provost (Academic Operations and Planning) at Carleton University.
+Her current responsibilities include strategic planning, budgeting, academic labour relations and faculty affairs.
 Community engagement has been a common thread throughout her career from her research with organizations through to her involvement with various community initiatives for women.
 In recognition of her work, Dr. Dyke was the recipient of a Leading Women Building Communities Award from the Government of Ontario in 2014.